-- When it is time to complete a college transfer application, it is critical to develop a well written personal essay.
+- Visit, call, or contact the Academic Success Center for help developing and writing personal essays for both scholarship and college transfer applications.
+It is critical to develop a well written personal essay.
 Click here for more information from the Academic Success Center.

 What are eligibility criteria, and what tips do you have for writing an essay?